j-angnoe/code-walkthrough-compiler/src/index.md

 }
 ```

 ## Extracting
 Extracting blocks is pretty straight forward.
-Look for ```-blocks.
+Look for \`\`\`-blocks.
 This codeblock start may denote its
-syntax type (```php for instance, to denote php syntax)
+syntax type (\`\`\`php for instance, to denote php syntax)
 This is needed for IDE's to allow syntax highlighting inside the code block.
-Next up, we need to be denote that content inside the block must be
+Next up, we need to instruct the compiler on where to put the file.
-exportable to a file.
+This is achieved by writing the filename after the
 It's also possible to give blocks an id, which can be referenced
 later on.